-Appendix A describes an algorithm for mapping a user "password" to a 16 octet value for use as either a user's authentication key or privacy key (or both).
+Appendix A describes an algorithm for mapping a user "password" to a 16/20 octet value for use as either a user's authentication key or privacy key (or both).
 Note however, that using the same password (and therefore the same key) for both authentication and privacy is very poor security practice and should be strongly discouraged.
 Passwords are often generated, remembered, and input by a human.
-Human-generated passwords may be less than the 16 octets required by the authentication and privacy protocols, and brute force attacks can be quite easy on a relatively short ASCII character set.
+Human-generated passwords may be less than the 16/20 octets required by the authentication and privacy protocols, and brute force attacks can be quite easy on a relatively short ASCII character set.
 Therefore, the algorithm is Appendix A performs a transformation on the password.
 If the Appendix A algorithm is used, SNMP implementations (and SNMP configuration applications) must ensure that passwords are at least 8 characters in length.
+Please note that longer passwords with repetitive strings may result in exactly the same key.
+For example, a password 'bertbert' will result in exactly the same key as password 'bertbert'.